microsoft/code-with-engineering-playbook/README.md

 * Avoid adding scope to a backlog item, instead add a new backlog item.
 * Our goal is to ship incremental customer value.
 * Keep backlog item details up to date to communicate the state of things with the rest of your team.
-* Report product issues found and provide feedback!
+* Report product issues found and provide clear and repeatable engineering feedback!
 * We all own our code and each one of us has an obligation to make all parts of the solution great.

 ## QuickLinks